 What makes these wines ‘not meant as beverages’ is that they are unaged, generic wines with added salt, preservatives, and sometimes a sweetener.
 All these added ingredients make it legal for “cooking wine” to be sold as a foodstuff in grocery stores, even though most products contain more alcohol (16-17%) than a typical wine.
 This is especially true of cooking sherry since sherry is a fortified wine.
 At least one company sells the stuff in giant vats to be used in industrial food production.

-The problem is not everybody drinks wine yet some non-wine-drinking folks may need wine to cook with occasionally.
+The problem is that not everybody drinks wine, yet some non-wine-drinking folks may need wine to cook with occasionally.
 These folks are attracted to the convenience of a cheap bottle of cooking wine from their local store.
 And, since the wine will keep well for months, if not years, they can buy one bottle and use it occasionally for an unspecified period of time.
 This problem is easily solved.

 Sherry Is a Great Cooking Wine